-You may have noticed on our recently-published Guide to Simply Weekly Recycling that we collect fewer types of plastic now.
-It's something we don't want to do, but we have had to change over the last year as the markets for recycled plastic have contracted.
+You may have noticed that we collect fewer types of plastic now.
+That's not something we wanted, but we have had to change over the last year or so as the markets for recycled plastic have contracted.

 The Chinese way